-Web design has evolved significantly in last five years.
-Mobile web users have now outnumbered desktop users and given the fact that your website is often the first “point-of-contact” with a potential customer, you have to make sure it counts.
+Web design has evolved significantly in the last ten years.
+Mobile web users now outnumber desktop users and given the fact that your website is often the first “point-of-contact” with a potential customer, you have to make sure it counts.

 If you ignored responsive web design during your site’s last redesign, chances are you’ve paid dearly for that mistake and will continue to do so unless this issue is addressed.